The best photo tips for the city of Lisbon

 At a certain point of my life, I was looking for some kind of change, a challenge, and starting a photography business seemed like a good way to combine two things at the same time: becoming truly proficient in photography and running my own business.

 KHL: There is a wide array of photos on your website.
-What are your favorite motifs?
+What are your favourite motifs?

 GB: That's easy: sports and portraits!